On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Complexity of standard subsets

-Now we go back to the general case.
-Write $X$ as a disjoint union of irreducible componenents over $E$.
+Now we go back to the general case, where $X$ is not necesssarily connected.
+Write $X$ as a disjoint union of irreducible components over $E$.
 Each of them has complexity at most $m$, and it is enough to find a point in one of them.
 So we can assume that $X$ is irreducible over $E$.

 Suppose now that $X$ is irreducible over $E$: write $X = \cup_{i=1}^sX_i$ where the $X_i$ form a $G_E$-orbit.
 Let $F$ be the field of definition of $X_1$, and $s = [F:E]$.
 Then $c_E(X) = sc_F(X_1)$, so $c_F(X_1) \leq m' = \lfloor m/s \rfloor$.
-There exists an extension $K$ of $F$ of degree at most $\psi_F^1(m')$ such that $K \cap X_1 \neq \emptyset$.
-As $K$ is an extension of $E$ of degree at most $s\psi_F^1(m')$, we see that we can take $\psi_E(m) = \sup_{1 \leq s \leq m}\sup_{[F:E]=s}s\psi_F^1(\lfloor m/s \rfloor)$, which is finite as $E$ has only a finite number of extensions of a given degree. \end{proof}
+There exists an extension $L$ of $F$ of degree at most $\psi_F^1(m')$ such that $K \cap X_1 \neq \emptyset$.
+As $L$ is an extension of $E$ of degree at most $s\psi_F^1(m')$, we see that we can take $\psi_E(m) = \sup_{1 \leq s \leq m}\sup_{[F:E]=s}s\psi_F^1(\lfloor m/s \rfloor)$, which is finite as $E$ has only a finite number of extensions of a given degree. \end{proof}

+By inverting the role of closed disks and open disks, we obtain the following statement: